Migration is a complex issue that needs to be handled humanely, fairly and with great sensitivity.

 The majority of refugees from Africa and Asia do not come to Europe, but rather move to neighbouring countries.

-- In 2019, around 21,200 people in need of international protection were resettled from non-EU countries to EU Member States, 12% more than in 2018.
+- In 2020 around 9,100 people in need of international protection were resettled from non-EU countries to EU Member States.

 - Under joint EU resettlement schemes, more than 96,000 persons have found protection in the EU since 2015.
 Member States receive support from the EU budget for these resettlements.

 - In 2020, 396,400 non-EU citizens were ordered to leave the EU, a decrease of 19% compared to 2019.

 - At the end of 2020, there were 19.6 million valid residence permits granted to non-EU citizens in the EU.
 Family reunification accounted for 39% of permits granted.

 - In 2021, 183,600 people seeking asylum in the EU were under 18 years old – nearly 13% of them (23,200) were unaccompanied children.